Auditory Working Memory

 Recent fMRI study on AWM in humans showed a network of activation in auditory cortex, hippocampus, and inferior frontal gyrus.
 They proposed a system for AWM where sound specific representations in auditory cortex are kept active by projections from hippocampus and inferior frontal cortex.

-Here is a visual summary of this project
+Here is a visual summary of the first project

 In my experiment where pitch of one of two tones is required to be retained for 12 s, the neuro-magnetic response showed excitation throughout the maintenance phase when compared to silent pre-stimulus baseline which is consistent with existing literature.
 However, when compared to a control condition that required no memorisation, the response during maintenance was not sustained over the entire duration but instead decayed to control after initial excitation.
-Source localisation of the response during maintenance against silent pre-stimulus baseline showed activity in the auditory cortex similar to that seen for encoding phase.
-Similarly, source localisation of the response during the first second of maintenance against control condition showed activity in the auditory cortex.
-So I conclude that, for the retention of a single tone in memory, representations of the acoustic stimulus are maintained by the activation of the auditory cortex at the start of the retention phase but it is not persistent throughout the delay.
+Source localisation of the evoked response during maintenance against silent pre-stimulus baseline showed activity in the auditory cortex similar to that seen for encoding phase.
+Similarly, source localisation of the induced response during the first second of maintenance against pre-stimulus baseline showed suppressed alpha oscillations in the auditory cortex, enhanced theta oscillations in the medial prefrontal, enhanced beta in cerebellum, suppressed beta in left supramarginal gyrus.
+Further I observed enhanced theta phase coupling between medial prefrontal and left anterior STG in the temporal pole .
+So I speculate that, for the retention of a single tone in memory, representations of the acoustic stimulus are maintained by the activation of the auditory cortex at the start of the retention phase but it is not persistent throughout the delay.
+Further this activity in the auditory cortex is consolidated by the medial prefrontal cortex and covert rehearsal by the cerebellum.